-In compliance with federal law, Randolph-Macon College is committed to offering an equal educational opportunity to all qualified students with disabilities.
+In compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Randolph-Macon College is committed to offering an equal educational opportunity to all qualified students with disabilities.
 Students with disabilities often need special accommodations to be successful.
 The college will provide reasonable accommodations to eligible students.
-To be eligible to receive accommodations, a student with disabilities must register with the Office for Disability Support Services (DSS) in the Higgins Center.
+To be eligible to receive accommodations, a student with disabilities must register with the Office for Disability Support Services (DSS) in the Higgins Academic Center (HAC).

+To register for disability services and receive accommodations, the student must: 1) fill out a disclosure form (available from the DSS office and online); 2) submit appropriate documentation of the disability(-ies), that supports the types of accommodations requested, including information from a qualified professional that specifically states how the disability(s) impacts the student (short forms available from the DSS office and online); and 3) schedule a one-on-one consultation with the DSS office to discuss specific classes and accommodations, and to receive accommodation letters to give to professors (accommodation request form available from the DSS office and online).

-To register for disability services, the student must fill out the registration form available from the DSS office and online, attach diagnostic data (forms available at the DSS office and online) from a qualified professional that specifically states how the disability impacts the student and return all paperwork to the DSS office.
-Entering students should return all paperwork by June 1 prior to their first semester.
-Paperwork received after June 1 may not allow the college enough time to determine if the student is eligible for accommodations, and to provide for appropriate accommodations.
+The DSS office reserves the right to review all documentation for thoroughness and appropriateness.
+New students should return all paperwork by June 1 prior to their first semester; current students and transfer students should allow up to four weeks for the DSS office to review documentation.
+Paper work received after June 1, or late in an academic term, may not allow the college adequate time to determine if the student is eligible for accommodations, and to provide for appropriate accommodations.

-After a student is registered with the DSS office, a personal consultation with the director of disability support services must take place at the beginning of every semester to request specific academic accommodations.
-The director will provide letters to be given to the appropriate faculty by the student outlining the approved accommodations.
+After a student is registered with the DSS office, a personal consultation with the Director of Disability Support Services must take place at the beginning of every semester that the student wishes to request specific academic accommodations.
+The director will provide individualized letters to be given by the student to the appropriate faculty member which specify the approved accommodations.

-To be eligible for nonacademic accommodations involving housing, physical facilities, health and other services, the student must register with the DSS office and provide appropriate diagnostic paperwork stating the nature and extent of the disability, how the disability affects the student outside the classroom, and the details of the specific accommodations required.
+The college recognizes the federal protection of service animals, as well as that other, non-academic accommodations may be appropriate in certain cases.
+To be eligible for non-academic accommodations involving housing, physical facilities, dietary needs, health, and other services, the student must also register with the DSS office and provide appropriate diagnostic paperwork stating the nature and extent of the disability, how the disability affects the student outside the classroom, and the details of the specific accommodations required (short form available from the DSS office and

 The DSS office will review all documents and decide upon the appropriate and reasonable accommodations.
-In some cases, the director will consult with the Disability Services and Medical Advisory Board (DSMAB), which is composed of professionals at the college representing the counseling center, residence life, physical plant, registrar's office, Provost's office, and consulting physicians.
+In some cases, the director will consult with the Disability Services and Medical Advisory Board (DSMAB), which is composed of professionals at the college representing the counseling center, residence life, physical plant, health center, dining services, Registrar's office, Provost's office, and consulting physicians, depending on the nature of the request.
 In these cases, the Board will notify the student in writing as to the decision.
 Appeals of the decision will only be considered if there is new and pertinent information.
-Other appeals are heard by the Section 504 Compliance Office, the Provost.
+Other appeals are heard by the Section 504 Compliance Officer, the Provost.

-Documentation Requirements
+General Documentation Requirements